Author: Lem Chuck Moth

 Tradition as a Source of Prehistoric Data

 One of the least explored among historical sources is tradition.
 Unlike written records, custom and tradition presented many challenges to modern historian of secular view.
 The major drawback that concerns them the most is the authenticity and the accuracy of the sources.
 In modern societies, customs and cultures are often mixed and changed occurred due to external interference.
 As educated members are open to new knowledge and use them to benefit themselves and their communities, customs could change overnight.
-Going back in time, less and less interference allowed ancient societies to preserve their customs through the elapse of time.
+To make the matter worst, fictional myths were freely introduced to spice up old beliefs or new tradition in the efforts to make them appealing to modern audience.
+Going back in time, less and less interference allowed ancient societies to preserve their customs through the elapse of time with little or no distortion.
 In Southeast Asia, rich prehistoric records are still available through tribesmen living at the mountainous or dense forest areas whose knowledge of their past had been taught from generation to generation by the words of mouth.
 Left alone, they are masters of their environment and happy the way they are.
 If there are no great natural disasters or epidemic outbreaks that could affect their courses of life, they were mostly self-sufficient and live harmoniously with nature the best that they know how.
-As their tradition stayed on and pretty much preserved, they are as good as living records of their past.
+As their tradition stayed on and pretty much preserved, they are as good as living records of their past (Notes: Fictional vs Non-fictional Myths).
 Southeast Asia as well as the pacific islands are still home of such societies that, through their tradition, reveal different stage of civilization after the Great Flood.
 Beside oral tradition, their current lifestyles and societies are priceless historical information to be uncovered.
-In complementation to conventional methods, tradition could provide us with historic facts of the missing links that otherwise are not available in other sources.
-Used properly, they could solve many of the prehistoric enigmas still presented to human kind of today.
+In complementation to conventional historical data, proper deciphering through scientific means would yield additional information that could be used to complete the missing links that otherwise are not available in other sources.
+Taken out of possible distortion, ancient myths and folklore were too important to ignore that could solve many of the prehistoric enigmas still presented to human kind of today.

 THE HOABINHIAN CULTURE